3 Days in Istanbul: The Perfect Itinerary for First-Time Visitors

 Asia,Europe,Turkey,Turkey

 Istanbul is a city rich in history and culture.
-Straddling Europe and Asia, criss-crossed by multiple strategically important waterways, it has been controlled by everyone from the Greeks to the Ottomans.
-It has been known by many names — Byzantium, Constantinople, and Istanbul — and it has grown to become the largest city in Turkey (now known formally as Türkiye) by millions of people.
-All of this means that there is a tremendous amount to see and do in Istanbul.
-If you have just a few days, here’s how you might want to spend them.
+Straddling Europe and Asia, crisscrossed by multiple strategically important waterways, it has been controlled by everyone from the Greeks to the Ottomans.
+It has been known by many names — Byzantium, Constantinople, and Istanbul — and it has grown to become the largest city in Turkey (now known formally as Türkiye), home to millions of people.

 Day 1: Hagia Sophia, Blue Mosque, Basilica Cistern, & Turkish Bath

 We’re going to start by hitting some of Istanbul’s most significant highlights.
 They’re all in the same area, so you won’t have to walk too far.
-Start out by visiting the Hagia Sophia (Aya Sofia in Turkish), which may be the most famous landmark in the city.
+Start out by visiting the Hagia Sophia (Ayasofya in Turkish), which may be the most famous landmark in the city.
 The lines for tickets and entry are crazy-long, so get there early!

 Aya Sofia

-Built in 537 CE, the Hagia Sophia is famous both being both an architectural wonder and the center of multiple religious and cultural traditions.
+Built in 537 CE, the Hagia Sophia is famous for being both an architectural wonder and the center of multiple religious and cultural traditions.
 At the time of its construction, it was the largest interior space in the world, and it remained the largest church in the world for the next 1000 years.
 But its size was less important than its architectural influence: the Hagia Sophia was the first to have a dome of its kind, and it quickly became the standard for Orthodox Byzantine churches (and later, Ottoman mosques).
 Institutionally, the building has undergone many changes: it has been an Eastern Orthodox church (twice), a Catholic church, a museum, and a mosque (also twice, and that’s its current form).

-… take a short stroll past the tulips in Sultanahmet Park
+Once you’re back outside, take a short stroll past the tulips in Sultanahmet Park

 … as you make your way to the Blue Mosque.